boyombo/boyombo.github.io/day1.md

 Now you know that variables are simply convenient names you give to pieces of your data, you should keep in mind a couple of simple rules for naming variables:

- - Varible names should start with an alphabet (or underscore)
+ - Variable names should start with an alphabet (or underscore)
  - Variable names can consist of alphabets, numbers or underscores.
  - Names are case-sensitive.
 So `name` is not the same as `nAme` which is not the same as `Name`.
-This is the most important rule because python may simpy assume you are defining two different variables when you actually wanted to refer to the same one.
+This is the most important rule because python may simply assume you are defining two different variables when you actually wanted to refer to the same one.

  Indentation
  ===========